 For our customers who live and work in London this is not an issue; for our global visitors, who are not able to pop by, these fittings are worked around their busy schedules and their next visit to London.
 With smart phone diaries open this is usually executed quickly followed by adieus and Godspeeds until we see them next.

 But what about those loyal customers who are not – for whatever reason – able to come to our shop for fittings?
 Well, if the mountain will not come to Meyer and Mortimer, then Meyer and Mortimer must go – over sea and ocean – to the mountain.

 There is a long history of cutters and salesman going overseas – to Europe, and of course to North America.
 After The Depression and the World War II business, in America, was booming, particularly along the Eastern Seaboard.
-With commercial air travel, a good two or three decades away Savile Row’s cutters and sales people would take to the ships and then trains, with trips West taking anywhere between 1 to 4 months.
+With commercial air travel, a good two or three decades away Savile Row’s cutters and sales people would take to the ships and then trains, with trips West taking anywhere between one to four months.
 Such were the opportunities (at one time accounting for 60% of Savile Row’s income) it proved to be well worth the while.
 It was not unusual for the US bound tailors and cutters – from various houses – to travel, drink and stay together which illustrates to this day the close-knit nature of the industry.

 RMS Queen Mary: One of the most famous Atlantic liners